"The most important advice I would offer to anyone working in science is to follow your own curiosity."

 Related Quotes

-"Headlines are the most important item in a newspaper."
+"Courage is the most important quality in a lawyer."